 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+The components needed to perform home covered home infusion therapy infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).